WordPress/tumblr-importer/readme.txt

 == Upgrade Notice ==

 == Changelog ==
+= 0.7 =
+* Update to new Tumblr API, many fixes and improvements.

 = 0.6 =
 * Significant improvements in the performance of the importer
 * Improves import of images from Tumblr - better choice of images sizes for theme display